‘Dragon Ball Super’ Major Spoilers: Merus Could Be Stronger Than Beerus, Goku, And Vegeta

 — Toei Animation (@ToeiAnimation) September 30, 2019

-Though he has a different skin color, there is a noticeable similarity with Merus’ appearance with the angels and the way he used the staff is the same as Whis.
+Though he has a different skin color, there is a noticeable similarity between Merus’ appearance and that of the angels.
+Also, the way he used the staff is the same as Whis.
 If Merus is really an angel like Whis and Vados, it is highly likely that he is stronger than Son Goku, Vegeta, and even Universe 7’s God of Destruction Beerus.
 However, as of now, more information is needed in order to confirm that theory.

 Dragon Ball Super Chapter 53 is expected to feature a glimpse of Merus’ true power.
 After finally realizing that Son Goku is trustworthy, Merus decided to bring him to the Hyperbolic Time Chamber.
 Aside from giving them more time to train, Merus said that he can unleash his full power in the Hyperbolic Time Chamber without being noticed by anyone.